" ... man to man, the world ower,

 Very sorry to hear of the death of a good friend and one time fellow member of "Heritage" Mike Ward.
 Mike was a "man o' pairts" - linguist, musician, teacher, raconteur, curry maestro - but extremely modest.
 He will be hugely missed by many people in Scotland and beyond.
 He leaves us with fond memories.

 January gales and high water levels have at last taken their toll.
 The tenuous hold of the root network could no longer support the giant and the mighty Douglas fell, spanning the pool at the Hermitage and smashing the information panel!
 (A quick count of the annual rings revealed the age of the fir to be much less than one might think.
 Less than 100 years.)

 October, and very sad to hear of the passing of Angus Grant, son of Aonghas and Moira.
 His music will live on.

 September fiddle week in Birnam was great craic,as ever.
 The weather was a real "mixed bag", with some days being - would you believe it? - too warm!!
 (Finished one day with a session outside!)

-Most of August I was in the U.S. for a wonderful spell of fiddling and fishing in the Sierra Nevada - "Snowy Mountains" - of California.
-(Thank you Barbara, Jane et al for organising!)
-When you're used to being relatively close to sea level, doing stuff at 10,000ft is a challenge!
-And what a stunning landscape.
+August I was fiddling and fishing in the Sierra Nevada of California.
+What a stunning landscape.
 No wonder John Muir was inspired to campaign for the preservation of such beautiful wild areas.